-His work has been positively reviewed in The New York Times, The Chicago Tribune and The Los Angeles Times and by such prominent critics as Vincent Canby, Dave Kehr, Jonathan Rosenbaum and Roger Ebert.
-A retrospective of his feature films was shown at the National Gallery of Art in Washington D.C. in 1999.
-But perhaps the highest recognition has been the attentions of one of the most important European Directors of the 20th Century, Jean-Luc Godard, who hand-selected Tregenza’s “Talking to Strangers” to screen again at the 1996 Toronto International Film Festival.
+His work has been positively reviewed in The New York Times, The Chicago Tribune and the Los Angeles Times and by such prominent critics as Vincent Canby, Dave Kehr, Jonathan Rosenbaum and Roger Ebert.
+A retrospective of his films was also shown at the National Gallery of Art in Washington, D.C.
+But perhaps the highest recognition has been the attention of one of the most important directors of the twentieth century, Jean-Luc Godard, who hand-selected Tregenza’s “Talking to Strangers” to screen again at the 1996 Toronto International Film Festival.
 Godard describes passages in Tregenza’s films as “remarkable and at times astonishing, that is, softly imbued with the marvelous.”
 He further explains that in Tregenza’s cinematic world, “reality walks hand in hand with fiction.”

 Kirk Kjeldsen received an MFA from the University of Southern California’s School of Cinematic Arts, where he was a student of Frank Daniel.
 As an undergraduate, he also studied at the Rheinische Friedrich-Wilhelms-Universität Bonn in Germany.
-He has been a professor in the Cinema program at Virginia Commonwealth University’s School of the Arts since 2010; during this time, he has also taught classes and workshops at the Deutsche Film- und Fernsehakademie Berlin (dffb), Fudan University in Shanghai, China, and the Polish National Film School in Łódź.
+He has taught screenwriting and production at numerous schools and universities, and he is currently a senior lecturer at Szkoły Filmowej w Łodzi (the National Film School in Łódź).
 He was a finalist or semi-finalist in a number of screenwriting fellowships and competitions, including The Academy of Motion Picture Arts and Sciences’ Nicholl Fellowships in Screenwriting, and he has developed and sold material to both Hollywood and independent producers.